i

 Brachiosaurus size comparison image

-Longest Dinosaur
+Longest Dinosaurs

 The longest dinosaurs were the sauropods, in particular the diplodocid sauropods such as Supersaurus and titanosaurid sauropods such as Argentinosaurus.
 These Dinosaurs had very long necks which were counterbalanced by huge tails.
 Some of the largest sauropods included: